Roman Britain and the Roman Empire

 - When the Romans were in Britain, they based themselves in London, which they called Londinium.

 - The Romans left Britain in 410 AD because the armies were needed to defend other parts of the Empire.
-The Anglo-Saxons were the next group to rule England.
+The Anglo-Saxons were the next people to rule England.

-- The Roman Empire lasted for a long time after this.
-It had already split into two parts in 285 AD, with the Western Empire ending in 476 and the Eastern Empire being overthrown in 1453.
+- The Roman Empire lasted for a long time.
+It split into two parts in 285 AD, with the Western Empire ending in 476 and the Eastern Empire being overthrown in 1453.

 - 753 BCRome was founded